halildurmus/win32/README.md

 ## Requirements

-This package assumes the Dart 64-bit compiler, running on Windows.
+This package assumes the [Dart 32-bit or 64-bit compiler](https://dart.dev/get-dart),
+running on Windows.

 ## Usage